North Arm Cove, New South Wales: 1918 subdivision

 Port Stephens was under consideration as the main seaport for New South Wales, as well as the national capital, and a large city-style subdivision of the peninsula was designed by Walter Burley Griffin.

 Unlike the previously made plans for octagonal shaped Canberra or Griffith (1914), Port Stephen City was designed to fit into the narrow finger shaped bay peninsula.
 It provided for various urban city functions grouped into precincts or urban zones.
 The major railways and rail-water interchange (the port) was planned on the western side of the peninsula, towards the Carrington village, with nearby Custom House and Administration Centre occupying the land to the East of the rail and port links.
 Adjacent to the north of this governance district the land was reserved for Commercial Centre and Factory District forming an employment zone of the future city.
 Further North there was a retail district lining the main Boulevard with Markets square and a Wholesale district conveniently located to the east of the main railway station.
 A Residence District was planned to the North towards the old Pacific Highway.
 Within the residential zone Griffin had also reserved 3 large lots for two primary school and one high school, a church site, 2 theatre sites, library centre and public recreation reserve.
 Plans were approved by Stroud Shire Council on 6 May 1918.

 Marion Mahony Griffin credited her husband, in her unpublished biography "Magic of America", with the identification of the locality as one of only two ‘natural seaports’ in Australia.
 She wrote that ‘in his innocence he interested a client, who was carrying on a considerable real estate business, in the opportunity offered at Port Stephens … It was surveyed and staked out and the allotments rapidly sold’.

-During the work on survaying this land, Griffins have had their first encounter with local Australian Aboriginal people and that is where their interaction and love for Australian native vegetation has started.
+During the work on surveying this land, Griffins have had their first encounter with local Australian Aboriginal people and that is where their interaction and love for Australian native vegetation has started.
 "Contact with the ancient peoples should awaken us to the fact that they use a different kind of thinking from ourselves an experience which, if we were open minded, would lead us on to the investigating and mastering of that kind of thinking, to take as much pains as we have taken in the mastery of rational thinking in these modern times."Plans were further extended and land further subdivided in early 1920s by Henry Halloran, well known surveyor, planner and developer at the time.

 Many dirt roads, still visible from the air, date from the original subdivision.